bitpesa/api-documentation/transaction-flow.md

 ## Checking the state of the transaction

 To manually check the state of the transaction, use the `GET /v1/transactions/ID` endpoint, where the `ID` is the id of the transaction.
+If one has been set, transactions can also be retrieved with the `external_id`, using the `GET v1/transactions/` endpoint with an `external_id` parameter included as a string.
+Senders can also be retrieved in a similar fashion, using the `GET v1/senders/` with an `external_id` parameter.

 However to get real-time information on when a transaction's state changes please create webhooks for transaction state changes using the developer portal, or the API, where we will send a response every time the transaction's state is changed.